dabreegster/route_snapper/user_guide.md

 `.osm.xml` file, and optionally a GeoJSON file with one polygon representing the boundary of your area.

+You'll need to [install Rust](https://www.rust-lang.org/tools/install) to run this:

 ```
 cd osm-to-route-snapper
 cargo run --release \